szilvia-csernus/map-game/TESTING.md

 h.
 The selected country's colour turns red, its name and a red cross appears, an animation flies the map to the correct country.
 The correct country's name and a green contour appears.

 i.
 "HIGH score" appears if the score was higher than any previous attempt in that region otherwise "Your score" appears.
-The number shows the right scores.
+The number shows the correct score.

 j.
 "Best scores" list shows all the correct high scores.